LF3551/yandex-serverless-slack-bot/README.md

    - click `Create`
    - choose programming language, in our case it will be `Python`:
    - create `index.py` file (If is not created as template):
-     - add temp data in `index.py` file:
+     - add temp data in `index.py` file👇:
       ```
       import json
       def handler(event, context):